vimona3ds/diverge-3/docs/features/visual_system.md

 - ✅ Implemented comprehensive shader code for all six visual techniques
 - ✅ Completed the implementation of all planned visual techniques
 - ✅ All techniques properly implement WebGL resource management with dispose methods
-- ✅ Created visual node definitions for connecting techniques to the node system (in progress)
+- ✅ Created visual node definitions for connecting techniques to the node system (completed)

 ## Shader Implementation Details:
 - **Metaballs**: Implemented using inverse-square falloff field function with custom threshold and color mapping.
 Added subtle noise and pulsing effects for a more organic appearance.